NimbleGen/bioinformatics/documentation/COMMAND_LINE_BUILD.md

 Building the Heatseq Tool on the command line
 -------------------------

-These instructions are for building the Heatseq Tool on a Linux command line.
+These instructions are for building the Heatseq Tool on the Linux command line.

 **Section 1: Install Java**